jeromatron/query-diagnostics/README.md

 for why that is generally.
 However with more information about what is seen at each stage through tracing and logging, you will hopefully arrive at a diagnosis more efficiently.

-A related topic is multi-data center connections and data center failover.
-The logging in this example shows what connections are made from the driver to the cluster.
+Not considered directly for this example are multi-data center connections and data center failover.
+However, the logging in this example shows what connections are made from the driver to nodes in the cluster.
 Best practices for failover, especially in a multi-data center environment, are discussed at length in this [white paper](https://www.datastax.com/resources/whitepaper/designing-fault-tolerant-applications-datastax-and-apache-cassandratm) and in this [webinar](https://www.datastax.com/resources/webinar/designing-fault-tolerant-applications-datastax-enterprise-and-apache-cassandra) about best practices for designing fault tolerant applications.
 There is also an accompanying [demo](https://github.com/datastax/dc-failover-demo) to show best practices around dc-failover with the latest 4.x Java driver.

-## Assumptions
+## Assumptions and requirements

-[Apache Maven](https://maven.apache.org) should be installed along with a recent version of Java (Java 8+).
+- [Apache Maven](https://maven.apache.org) should be installed and in the path
+- A recent version of Java (Java 8+) should be installed and in the path

-In the [application.conf](src/main/resources/application.conf) you'll see that the default database address is `localhost` port `9042`.
+- The [application.conf](src/main/resources/application.conf) should be configured with an address (or addresses) of a server or servers running Cassandra or DataStax Enterprise.
+You'll see that the default database address is `localhost` port `9042`.
 It also defaults the data center to the Apache Cassandra default of `dc1` when using the `GossipingPropertyFileSnitch`.
 The program assumes that a node of the cluster is running on the localhost.

 ## To Build